ColleSerre/SchoolArchives/Histoire/Dr Knight.md

 * Jews to be denined membership of the Volksgemeinschaft
 * Aryans have led the advacement of the Human race throughout History against Jews (since the Antiquity)

 Instead of working to achieve power by an armed coup we shall have to hold our noses and enter the Reichstag against the Catholic and Marxist deputies.
 If out-voting them takes longer than outshooting them, at least the results will be guaranteed by their own constitution !
-Any lawful
+Any lawful process is slow.
+Sooner or later we will have a majority, and after that - Germany.
+(A possible comment by Hilter to one of the Nazi Party's backers 1924. *After his prison time*)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI0ODMwMzMzMywxMzcwMjIzODc4LDE2MT
+eyJoaXN0b3J5IjpbLTE0MDI1Nzc4OSwxMzcwMjIzODc4LDE2MT
 EwNDE0NjIsMjA1ODU2OTg0LDE4NTUyNTI5MzEsLTIxNDQ5MzM5
 OTQsLTk3ODQxODk4NSwtMTMxNjc1ODY5MCw0NzIwNTI5Miw0OT
 M0MDc5NzMsMTM3OTc1MjM5NywxNzU2MTM2OTQ4LC0yMTQ1NTM3